easonanalytica/company_name_matcher/README.md

 pip install company-name-matcher
 ```

-An optional installation with "pip install . --no-binary scikit-learn" is recommended to fix an OpenMP compatibility issue with sklearn.
+An optional installation with `pip install . --no-binary scikit-learn` is recommended to fix an OpenMP compatibility issue with sklearn.

 ## 📣 Features

 - **K-Means approximated matching**: Use vector search with either exact or approximate matching
 - **Easily expand index**: Easily add new companies to the existing index without rebuilding the index from scratch
-- **Working with embeddings**: Direct access to embeddings for further analysis
+- **Efficient batch processing**: Process multiple companies in parallel and with caching for faster matching

 ## 📚 Quick Start